Welcome to Matt's Greece Travel Guide

 Support the People of Lesvos: Visit Lesvos

 You have read about the flow of refugees coming to Greece, many of them landing on the island of Lesvos.
-The people of Lesvos have been helping the refugees, rescuing many at sea, giving them warm clothes and food as soon as they come ashore, and assisting them on getting to the administration centers in Mytilini so they can be
+The people of Lesvos have been helping the refugees, rescuing many at sea, giving them warm clothes and food as soon as they come ashore, and assisting them on getting to the administration centers in Mytilini so they

 registered and continue their long journey to the rest of Europe.
 You can support the people of Lesvos in a couple ways.
 You can donate to organizations like The Starfish Foundation who have been helping refugees from the very beginning.
 Or you can come to Lesvos and visit what I think is the most beautiful island in Greece, where you can eat, drink, swim and if you feel like it volunteer to help.
 Because of the negative press international tour and cruise companies